kazuki43zoo/demo-application/README.md

 ### Execute authentication processing

+In this application, authentication realize using the `DaoAuthenticationProvider` of Spring Security.<br>
 `DaoAuthenticationProvider` has authenticate by using the user information that are loaded from the data store.<br>
 In `DaoAuthenticationProvider`, be able to check for the status of loaded user.
 Actually checking contents are following.